 Surprised by Jesus

-He who is not with me is against me, and he who does not gather with me, scatters Matthew 12:30
+Jesus was prone to make stunningly surprising statements.
+One example is, “He who is not with me is against me, and he who does not gather with me, scatters.”
+[Matthew 12:30]

 It takes some focused meditation for the implications of this remark to sink in.
 Jesus is pointing out that there is no neutral ground.
 No gray zone.
-Rather, it seems, there is a bright line.
+Rather, it seems there is a bright line.
 Either we are

-- Building, organizing, teaching, discipling or destroying
+- Building, organizing, teaching, and discipling, or we are destroying.

-- Repairing or allowing decay and loss to have its full effect
+- Repairing, or allowing decay and loss to have its full effect.

-- Part of the solution or part of the problem.
+- Part of the solution, or part of the problem.

 Nelson projects himself as the generic Evangelical baby-boomer.
 Born in 1946, he was raised in NJ in a Christian family.
 He holds an MS degree in Chemical Engineering and served in positions of R&D in American industry for 33 years.
 Nelson is an inventor and has formal training in methods of creative problem-solving.
 He was a founding elder at Walnut Hill Community Church in Bethel, CT (1982) and served in many leadership capacities of what is now one of the largest Evangelical churches in New England.
 In 1998 Nelson founded the Finishers Project, now MissionNext.
 The initial launch was in the form of Finishers Forums.
 Soon after a web presence was created as a connecting tool.
 Nelson also serves as an on-line missionary with Global Media Outreach.
 Locally he attends a Torah study and is chairman of the sewer commission to work with the unchurched.